 Reload the firewall service

-If you want to know more about firewalld service, have a look at this article on 15 basic useful firewall-cmd commands in Linux.
+If you want to know more about firewalld services, have a look at this article on 15 basic useful firewall-cmd commands in Linux.

 Step 6 : Test my bind configuration for any syntax errors